Note: we will publish additional briefings after completing flashcards and presentation slides for selected briefings.

 Cows have a sense of the past and the future.

 In one study, a food trolley was slowly pushed along so that cows could follow and eat from it.
 The trolley was then pushed into a tunnel where the cows couldn’t see it.
-Many of the cows moved to the opposite end of the tunnel to wait for the trolley to emerge.
+The cows successfully showed that they could extrapolate future movements by waiting at the other end of the tunnel for the food.
 This shows that they can anticipate the future and extrapolate it from the past.9

 Cows possess long-term memory and are capable of spatial learning.

-Cows are skilled at navigating mazes and are able to remember where in the mazes food is located for as long as six weeks.
+Cows are skilled at navigating mazes and are able to remember where the food was located in the mazes for as long as six weeks.
 In one study, cows learned to associate a plastic tub with food and still remembered this information a year later.
 A literature review concluded that cattle have “robust spatial memory abilities.”10

 Individual cows have distinct personalities and preferences.